Yes, the Evangelistic Calendar creation is one of the most important activities we engage in all year.

 What is an Evangelistic Calendar?

 We do big events such as the Easter Eggstravaganza (an Easter egg hunt on steroids), Kids’ Camp, Stretch (our summer camp for middle school students).
-We also plan out quarterly small group pushes, volunteer recruitment efforts (many supporting the big events), and ServeFests (twice per year, week long community service projects).
+We also plan out quarterly small group pushes and volunteer recruitment and recognition efforts.

-Of course we plan sermon series (usually 3 week series) for the year.
-Don’t get me wrong, we don’t have everything about the series planned more than 6 to 9 weeks in advance, but we do have the “type” of series planned.
-For example, we know that on Kids’ Camp Sunday (the 4th Sunday in July) we will kick off a new series, probably on parenting or some other topic that is most likely to meet the needs of the new parents that will be attending to see a video of the camp their child experienced and to get their free camp t-shirt.
+Of course, we plan all of the sermon series for the year.
+Don’t get me wrong, we don’t have everything about the series planned for more than 6 to 9 weeks, but we do have the “type” of series planned.
+For example, we know that on Kids’ Camp Sunday, we will kick off a new series, usually on parenting or some other topic that is most likely to meet the needs of the new parents in attendance.
+The service also includes a video of the camp their child experienced.
+And, of course, the kids get their free Kids’ Camp t-shirt.

 We put everything in a simple Word document that is continuously revised and updated as the year progresses.

 The idea is to plan and execute.
 At the beginning of the year, stand back and look at the big picture.
-What is the best plan for the year in terms of creating momentum and reaching as many people as possible?
+What is the best plan for the year to create momentum and reach as many people as possible?